-Wow - this is what our new building will look like
+This is what our new building looks like

-IBA Kolding’s new premises will really have a bit of style.
-The winning proposal was unveiled at a reception on Thursday 24th May 2016, at the former Gimbelgrund at Sønder Havnegade in the centre of Kolding.
+IBA Kolding’s new premises really have a bit of style.
+The new building was ready for use in the summer of 2019, and is located at Havneparken in the centre of Kolding.

-The very modern building will eventually stretch all the way down to the brook - and will feature a broad, staggered strip of glass around the exterior, so that students and everyone else at IBA can look out and enjoy the greenery and the view.
+The very modern building stretches all the way down to the brook - and features a broad, staggered strip of glass around the exterior, so that students and everyone else at IBA can look out and enjoy the greenery and the view.
 Passers-by can also see in, able to keep up with the goings-on in and around the building.

-The address will be Sdr.
-Havnegade/Østerbrogade – alongside the flowing stream in Kolding.
+The address is Havneparken 1 – alongside the flowing stream in Kolding.
 Close to the harbour.
 Close to the town centre.

-The building will be sustainable, and a part of Campus Kolding.
-IBA’s construction on this previous ‘Gimbelgrund’ land will eventually cost around 200 million kroner.
+The building is a part of Campus Kolding.
+IBA’s construction on this previous ‘Gimbelgrund’ land costed around 200 million kroner.

-The heart of the academy will be the ‘steps of knowledge’, linking up the various different universes within the building.
+The heart of the academy is the ‘steps of knowledge’, linking up the various different universes within the building.
 These steps can be seen from the outside.

 The slats around the building’s exterior are made of anodized aluminium, of a nuanced golden-brown colour which shimmers in tone.

-Cycle parking: the plan is for bikes to be parked right up close to the building – ensuring easy, direct access to IBA.
+Cycle parking: bikes can be parked right up close to the building – ensuring easy, direct access to IBA.

-- As Mayor, I’m really happy that we'll be getting such a distinctive and attractive building, in an area of Kolding that’s been so neglected for so many years, said Jørn Pedersen, who, as well as being mayor of Kolding Kommune, is chairman of the board at IBA.
+- As Mayor, I’m really happy that we'll be getting such a distinctive and attractive building, in an area of Kolding that’s been so neglected for so many years, said Jørn Pedersen at the reception that was held prior to the construction of the new building.
+Jørn Pedersen is both the mayor of Kolding Kommune, and also the chairman of the board at IBA.

-He was also serving as chairman for the judging panel at IBA – and he is delighted that IBA is finally getting a place of its own:
+He was also serving as chairman for the judging panel at IBA, when the design was voted upon – and he was delighted that IBA finally was getting a place of its own:

 - As an educational institution, IBA has a substantial presence in Kolding.
 And now at long last they’ll be getting the building they deserve.

-The architects behind this striking design are Janne Brønden (shaking hands with IBA President Niels Egelund in the photo) and Peter Sand, from Kjaer & Richter in Aarhus – who’ve been hired by Hoffmann from Fredericia, who hold the general contract for the project.
+The architects behind this striking design are Janne Brønden (shaking hands with IBA President Niels Egelund in the photo below) and Peter Sand, from Kjaer & Richter in Aarhus – who’ve been hired by Hoffmann from Fredericia, who hold the general contract for the project.